Tonyzyt9947/WorkDayScheduler/README.md

 # Work Scheduler

 This project aims to create a work day scheduler.
 The product should have a running clock displaying date and time in the header, and timeblocks for working hours that are color-coded into categories of past, present and future.
+The contents of each timeblock can be saved by clicking the save button.
 ​
 ## Getting Started
 ​